 In the north-east of the country, the Chobe, Savuti and Linyanti Reserves are renowned for their predators and large concentrations of game, particularly along the Chobe River in the dry season.
 Most guests fly in, directly, or start or end their safaris in Victoria Falls in Zimbabwe (an hour’s drive from the Botswana border near Kasane).
 The combination of these three northern reserves offer a wonderfully diverse safari experience.

 Central Kalahari Game Reserve

-South of the Okavango Delta and dominating central Botswana, the five million-hectare (12 million-acre) Central Kalahari Game Reserve is one of the biggest protected areas in Africa, its diverse wildlife and wonderful scenery offering an amazing contrast to the rest of the country.
-The Kalahari Desert is the largest unbroken stretch of sand in the world and at its core is the Central Kalahari Game Reserve, a vast flat expanse of scrub-covered fossil dunes interspersed with ancient river valleys.
+South of the Okavango Delta and dominating central Botswana, the five million-hectare (12 million-acre) Central Kalahari Game Reserve is one of the biggest protected areas in Africa, its diverse wildlife and wonderful scenery offering a striking contrast to the rest of the country.
+The Kalahari is the largest unbroken stretch of sand in the world and at its core is the Central Kalahari Game Reserve, a vast flat expanse of scrub-covered fossil dunes interspersed with ancient river valleys.
 This area is home to a fascinating spectrum of very different plants and animals that have successfully adapted to living in such a harsh environment.